nedragrevev/custom-subs/README.md

 # nedragrevev's English Subtitles

 This repository contains all the SSA English subtitles I've worked on or fixed to match the most common anime home releases.
 I own all the releases/physical media of the movies and series you see here myself.
 It may be slowly updated with the anime I own if I manage to find the time needed to do this.
-As of Feb 2021, I still have enough movies and series that I'd like to sub which would take a few years for me to complete (going at a reasonable pace), but I'm probably taking a break for now (it's extremely time-consuming, and a bit of a waste of time really).

 ## My goals